slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Missions are for people who DO.
 Mission statements are for people who DON’T.

 1. Don’t overthink it.
 Don’t waste time analyzing it.

--->
+> *'Do not wait to strike till the iron is hot; but make it hot by striking.' -- Yeats* -->

 Timing is important.